yuanbo1026/Babbel/README.md

 optional 1

-to try and debug animation takes about 1 hour to consider game logic take about 0.5 hour
+to try and debug animation takes about 1 hour, to consider game logic take about 0.5 hour

 each word from language two is falling down in 4.5s